-- 1204.
+- 1211.
 Alinta Limited and Verve Energy support the required amendment.
-355 - 1205.
+361 - 1212.
 In the revised proposed access arrangement submitted to the Authority subsequent to the draft decision, DBP has not included any revisions to address draft decision amendment 61.
-DBP submits that: 356 the overrun charge is a genuine estimate of the replacement cost of gas i.e. 500 per cent of the R1 tariff and therefore it is justified in seeking a behavioural charge in addition to the replacement cost of gas.
+DBP submits that: 362 the overrun charge is a genuine estimate of the replacement cost of gas i.e. 500 per cent of the R1 tariff and therefore it is justified in seeking a behavioural charge in addition to the replacement cost of gas.

-- 1206.
-For the reasons set out above (paragraph 1181 and following), the Authority does not accept that the overrun charge proposed by DBP constitutes a genuine preestimate of its costs.
-As such, the Authority considers that DBP's submission subsequent to the draft decision does not justify or substantiate the proposed change to clause 11.7(c). - 1207.
+- 1213.
+For the reasons set out above (paragraph 1188 and following), the Authority does not accept that the overrun charge proposed by DBP constitutes a genuine preestimate of its costs.
+As such, the Authority considers that DBP's submission subsequent to the draft decision does not justify or substantiate the proposed change to clause 11.7(c). - 1214.
 The Authority is of the view that it is reasonable that a shipper that is taking overrun gas in contravention of an unavailability notice faces a higher charge in respect of that overrun.
 This is the case under the current terms and conditions that establishes that unavailable overrun charge at a higher rate than the overrun charge.
 In the absence of justification and substantiation by DBP of the proposed change to make the shipper subject to both of these charges in respect of an amount of overrun, the Authority considers that the proposed change is unreasonable.

 Alinta Limited, 20 May 2011 and 20 July11; Verve Energy, 20 May 2011 and 20 July 2011.
-DBP, 20 May 2011, Submission 51 p 21.